-Excerpt from How to Get Rich; Wealth Building Guide for the Financially Illiterate, by Barbara Friedberg
+Excerpt from How to Get Rich, by Barbara Friedberg

 Small Money Changes Lead to Big Money Rewards

 “As a volunteer tax preparer for lower income folks, I was amazed at the frequency during which the clients came in with a convenience store snack; small pack of cheese crackers, a soda, a candy bar, or another quick item.
 In contrast, before my three hour shift, I packed a drink and snack for myself at home and brought it with me.

 Now, I’m not saying this to gloat, but to inform that the money lost is substantial by buying snacks out instead of bringing from home.
 Slap together a few bad money habits; smoking, buying lunch out, playing the lottery and you’ve needlessly spent thousands of dollars over the years.

 Look at the daily cost of convenience store snacks: